sara-nl/sne-es-db/README.md

 If you want to practice some more advanced queries, try answering the following
 questions:

+ - How many different genres does a movie have on average?
+ - What is the male/female distribution over both the userbase and the ratings?
  - What is the most controversial movie (has the highest variance in its ratings)?